8 Signs you need a new roof

 8 Signs You Need a New Roof: Is Your Roof Past its Useful Life

-When it comes to 8 signs you need a new roof, Blisters are one of the most common roofing problems.
-They will appear as small to midsize areas on your roof’s shingles where the granules are missing.
-In many cases, these can look like hail damage and are even miss diagnosed by many roof inspectors as hell damage.
-While common, they require timely attention.
-When water vapor or other gases become trapped between roofing elements, heat expansion can put pressure on a roof’s materials.
-This results in expansions that can cause blisters.
+A blister on your roof’s shingles is one of the most standard signs you need a new roof.
+It appears as small to medium-sized areas on your roof’s shingles where some granules are missing.
+Mostly, these can look like hail damage and are even misdiagnosed as hell damage.
+Despite being common, blisters occur when water vapor or other gases become trapped between the roof’s components.
+Heat expansion results in pressure on the roof’s materials, causing expansions.

 4. Open Laps